VAMDC/Standards/doc/source/vamdcxsams/types.rst

 	A nrows x ncols matrix.
 	Being an extension of the :ref:`PrimaryType`, **MatrixType** defines following elements and attributes:

 	*	mandatory **RowRefs** element that contains whitespace separated list of row names,
 	*	mandatory **ColRefs** element that contains the same list for columns.
 	*	mandatory **Matrix** element that contains a whitespace separated list of values, either real or complex
+	*	mandatory integer attribute **nrows** defining the number of rows,
+	*	mandatory integer attribute **ncols** defining the number of columns,
 	*	mandatory attribute **form** that identifies the type of matrix.
 It can be
 		- *arbitrary*
 		- *symmetric*
 		- *asymmetric*
 		- *diagonal*
 		- *antidiagonal*

 	*	mandatory attribute 'values' that may take values
 		-	*binary*
 		-	*integer*
 		-	*real*